-Nusinersen (also called Spinraza) is the first treatment that targets the underlying cause of SMA.
+Spinraza (also called nusinersen) is the first treatment that targets the underlying cause of SMA.

 SMA affects the nerves in the spinal cord controlling movement.
 This causes muscle weakness, progressive loss of movement, and difficulty breathing and swallowing.

 People with the most severe forms of SMA usually die before the age of 2.
-There are currently no active treatments targeting the underlying cause of SMA so the condition is managed through supportive care which aims to minimise the impact of disability, address complications and improve quality of life.
+Without nusinersen the condition is managed through supportive care which aims to minimise the impact of disability, address complications and improve quality of life.

 It is estimated there are there are between 600 and 1200 children and adults in the UK living with SMA.

-Today’s announcement follows the agreement of a deal between NHS England and Biogen which will see the NHS fund treatment with nusinersen for a time-limited period, allowing further data to be collected on its effectiveness.
+Today’s announcement follows the agreement of a revised deal between NHS England and Biogen which will see the NHS fund treatment with Spinraza for a time-limited period, allowing further data to be collected on its effectiveness.

 Meindert Boysen, director of the Centre for Health Technology Evaluation at NICE, said: “Having considered new evidence about the effectiveness of Spinraza in people who have lost the ability to walk, NHS England and Biogen have been able to find a way forward that all parties are happy with and that will ensure Spinraza is available to as many people with SMA as possible.

 “There will still be people with SMA who will not be able to access treatment with Spinraza under the terms of this agreement.
 But we are not closing the door to these people.
 Uniquely for this type of arrangement we have made a commitment that, during the 5-year course of the MAA, should evidence become available on the potential benefits of Spinraza for type III SMA patients that are currently not included in the MAA, we will review that evidence to see whether it would support a change in the MAA inclusion criteria.”